What To Do When You've Made The Wrong Hiring Decision

 Avoid future bad hires

-Before you do anything, you need to discover why the employee isn’t working out.
+Before doing anything, you must discover why the employee isn't working out.

-Is it because you’ve made the wrong hiring decision, or is it because your onboarding process is wrong?
+Is it because you've made the wrong hiring decision, or is your onboarding process wrong?
 Did you rush the recruitment process and overlook potential red flags?
-Whatever the reason, once you can determine the issue, you can decide whether it is fixable or not.
+Whatever the reason, once you determine the issue, you can decide whether it is fixable.

 They make the same mistakes

 Your new employee is bound to make mistakes; no amount of training can cover everything the job will entail, whether it is a junior or senior role.
-However, if you have provided additional meetings and training sessions to go over the mistake, you should expect your employees to not make them anymore.
-Continuous mistakes may mean a lack of attention and willingness to learn, as well as being lazy and unable.
+However, if you have provided additional meetings and training sessions to discuss the mistake, you should expect your employees not to make them anymore.
+Continuous mistakes may mean a lack of attention and willingness to learn, as well as being lazy and unable to.

 They wait for you to tell them what to do

-All employees need a little guidance when they start a new company; however, after a few days or weeks, you should expect some work initiative.
-Employees who wait to be given the next step are unlikely to ever become a star performer.
+All employees need guidance when starting a new company; however, after a few days or weeks, you should expect some work initiative.
+Employees waiting to be given the next step are unlikely to become star performers.

 They don't get to know anybody

-Office culture is an ever-increasing necessity; it adds so many positives to your company, including strengthening your brand, and boosting motivation and productivity.
-If a new employee isn’t gelling with their colleagues, it could mean they have problems working in teams, or they might not plan on staying with the company long.
+Office culture is an ever-increasing necessity; it adds many positives to your company, including strengthening your brand and boosting motivation and productivity.
+If a new employee isn't gelling with their colleagues, it could mean they have problems working in teams or might not plan on staying with the company long.

 They don't have any questions

-It’s impossible to know everything about a new job.
+It's impossible to know everything about a new job.
 Your new hire should be asking questions – it shows engagement and interest in the position.
-Questions relating to the business are also a good sign meaning they're still interested in learning more about the company they’re working for.
-If they’re not asking questions, it could mean they think they know everything about the position or are not motivated.
+Questions relating to the business are also a good sign, meaning they're still interested in learning more about the company for which they're working.
+If they're not asking questions, it could mean they think they know everything about the position or are not motivated.

 They compare this job to their previous job

-Trusting the company you work for means trusting the way they do things.
-If a new employee is constantly comparing your company to their previous one, it could mean they prefer their old way of doing things.
-They should be adapting to how your company does things; it’s a big warning sign if they’re not.
+Trusting the company you work for means trusting its methods.
+If a new employee constantly compares your company to their previous one, it could mean they prefer their old method.
+They should be adapting to your company's methods; it's a big warning sign if they're not.

 They're never there

-If a new hire is late, always sick and is always taking extra-long lunches, they’re lacking the motivation to want to be a great employee.
+If a new hire is late, constantly sick, and always taking extra-long lunches, they lack the motivation to want to be a great employee.
 This is a red flag in any industry and level.

-It’s not the end of the world if you make the wrong hiring decision – seek advice and gain others’ opinions on hiring in the future.
+It's not the end of the world if you make the wrong hiring decision—seek advice and others' opinions on hiring in the future.

 Consider whether they would be better in another role

-If the person is fitting in well but isn’t performing to the standard you expected, consider whether they would be better suited to another role.
+If the person fits in well but isn’t performing to the standard you expected, consider whether they would be better suited to another role.

-You don’t want to lose someone who is the right culture fit, and that could potentially exceed in another position.
-Great people can be difficult to find, so don’t be too quick to dismiss them – training them in a new role will be less costly than restarting the hiring process.
+You don’t want to lose someone who is the right culture fit and could potentially excel in another position.
+Great people can be difficult to find, so don’t be too quick to dismiss them.
+Training them in a new role will be less costly than restarting the hiring process.

-If you do give your bad hire a second chance, make your expectations clear, along with communicating measurable goals and a completion timeline.
+If you do give your bad hire a second chance, make your expectations clear and communicate measurable goals and a completion timeline.

 Let your mission guide you